 Intersectionality of Wars and Sustainability

 Each war is a demonstration of how far humankind can go to demonstrate predominance over one another.
-Battles can leave scars that live on always, 6th of August 1945 was the day when the United States detonated two atomic weapons over the urban areas of Hiroshima and Nagasaki on the sixth and ninth August.
-Leaving 226,000 blameless men, ladies, and kids annihilated.
+Battles can leave scars that live on always.
+The 6th and the 9th of August 1945 were the days when the United States detonated two atomic weapons over the urban areas of Hiroshima and Nagasaki, leaving circa 226,000 blameless men, women, and children dead and severely injured.

-The remaining parts of those 48 hours can be experienced by individuals living in those cities.
-Without any shortcoming of their own, the radiations discharged on that day, confronted difficulties that are still being passed on from generation to generation.
+Remnants of those 48 hour were experienced by individuals living in those cities for a long time to come.
+The radiations discharged on that day, created difficulties that are still being passed on from generation to generation.

 A common misconception is that sustainability only links to how green your gardens are, or how many plastic bottles you recycle in a week.
-This preconceived notion not only limits our view of the idea of living better and cleaner, but also contributes to unhealthy modernistic lifestyles of division and severance.
-If we are building a future for coming generations on the foundations of innocent deaths and feelings of hatred, our children will not be able to sustain themselves.
-Moreover, wars primarily may hurt humankind but it is not limited to the same; animals and plants fall prey to horrifying impacts of warfare before humans do.
-Therefore wars fail the entire idea of being environmentally conscious.
-It is we who collectively decide whether we need bigger countries and more rivers mapped out on the side of the border that we reside in, or a safer and greener future for all irrespective of where they come from, who they love, and what they worship.
+But, if we are building a future for coming generations on the foundations of innocent deaths and feelings of hatred, our children will not be able to sustain themselves.
+Moreover, while wars may primarily hurt humankind, it unfortunately does not stop there; animals and plants fall prey to horrifying impacts of warfare too.
+A country at war cannons be environmentally conscious.
+Do we need bigger countries and more rivers mapped out on the side of the border that we reside in?
+Or a safer and greener future for all irrespective of where they come from, who they love, and what they worship?